niplav/site/life_advice.md

 		comfortable.
 Major improvement in my practice.
 4. Choose your hobbies so that they solve big problems in your life
 	* Example for myself: I didn't get laid, so I made daygame one of my hobbies (going out quite a lot, for a 3 month period 2 hours a day 6 days a week)
+	* Relatedly: Doing something an hour or more a day for several months will create a lot of progress on that activity
 5. Try to identify addictive loops early and destroy them as early as possible
 	* The longer you wait, the harder they become to root out
 	* This will probably become a bigger problem in the future